AndrewDotTee/1st-module-assignment-code-refactoring/README.md

 - A descriptive title is present.

 **ALTERATIONS TO HTML SOURCE:**

-Updated the <title> for improved SEO keyword search and title representation.
-Replaced the outermost <div> tags with <header>, <section>, and <article> tags as appropriate for better semantics.
-Added alt attributes to the images for accessibility.
+Added alt attributes to the images for better accessibility.
-Maintained the original layout and structure.
+Changed the header <div> to <header> for better semantics.
+Changed the <title> to a much more seo friendly title & keyword.
+Added a comment to the hero section to clarify its purpose.
+Adjusted the structure to use semantic HTML elements where applicable.

 **ALTERATIONS TO CSS SOURCE:**

-Added semantic HTML elements such as header, nav, article and footer for better structure and readability.
-Changed .header div to .header nav.
-Adjusted the selectors to maintain the original layout and structure.

 **REMARKS:**